7PM: Inuit games

 Sunset: Screening of Ajornavianngilatit (you’ll be okay) (Aka Hansen, 2021, 13 min, in Kalaallisut (Greenlandic), with English subtitles), Tuulik (Berda Larsen, 2021, 11 min 41s, in Kalaallisut (Greenlandic), with English subtitles), and Aviliaq: Entwined (Alethea Arnaquq-Baril, 2014, 15 min, in Inuktitut, with English subtitles), Dear Kin – ‘Nap,’ ‘Bernice,’ ‘Kai Ash’ (Alexis Sallee, 2021, 9 min, in English)

-This summer, join us every second Thursday night (or so) in the park for outdoor film screenings, games and performances from Inuit artists as part of Tillitarniit at CCA – Many Hands.
-For queer film night, we will be screening three short films:
+This summer, join us almost every Thursday night in the park for outdoor film screenings, games and performances from Inuit artists as part of Tillitarniit at CCA – Many Hands.
+For queer film night on 25 August, we will be screening three short films:

 Ajornavianngilatit (you’ll be okay) depicts a mother who has dedicated her life to her child and working hard for her family, goes out for a night of fun and meets someone special.
 How will this encounter affect her life?

 In Tuulik, Tukummeq and Luna are facing a turning point in their relationship; an opportunity arises for them to finally present themselves as a couple to Luna’s mother, but Luna hesitates.
 In search of a decision, Tukummeq recounts the myth of the loon who was gifted its beautiful patterns, and how she, in an act of love, accidentally ruined the ravens.
 Which path will Luna decide for herself and Tukummeq?